m-Py/must-link-anticlustering/README.md

 - Directory `Running_Time_Optimal_Algorithm` has code that investigates the feasibility of an optimal algorithm for must-link anticlustering
 - Directory `2PML` contains an R script that solves the (NP-hard) subset sum problem for up to 27 elements via complete enumeration, to generate combinations of numbers that are used in Phase 2 of the 2PML algorithm
 - Directory `Web app` has the code for the Shiny App.
+- Directory `Shiny_Interface` includes the function that is used for anticlustering in the Shiny App.
+It "smartly" selects an anticlustering method depending on the input (primarily, depending on the size of the data set).

 ## Dependencies